AaronBunch/MazeSolver/README.md

    (excluding failed attempts).

-5. steps:  A nested list of every step taken in the maze for each solution (failed attempts are included).
+5. steps:  A nested list of every step taken in the maze for each solution (including failed attempts).

-6. breaks:  A nested list of every broken loop with new dead-ends filled in for each solution (failed attempts are included).
+6. breaks:  A nested list of every broken loop with new dead-ends filled in for each solution (including failed attempts).

 ## Diagnostics